Glossary of Wholesale Terminology

 Distribution Center (DC): Major multi-door retailers often have a DC where they receive orders and redistribute them to individual stores.
 Sellers ship all orders to these facilities rather than to individual stores, except in the case of Direct Store Delivery (DSD), where the seller is allowed to bypass DCs due to limited shelf life.

-Free Fill: A common condition of selling into large, multi-door retailers, in which new vendors are required to provide a free opening order of one case per sku per store.
+Free Fill: This is a common condition of selling into large, multi-door retailers, in which new vendors are required to provide a free opening order of one case per sku per store.
 For example, if you have six skus and the store has 20 locations, you would need to provide 120 cases of product, no charge.
 The reasoning is that a free fill offsets their administrative costs in setting up your products in their system, and in making space for you on their shelves.
 This is a significant cost for a small producer to bear, and it’s always worth negotiating.
 One option is to push for a BOGO rather than a straight up free fill.
 Producers with sales strategies that target large chain stores often design smaller case packs in order to minimize the cost of free fills.
+If your case size is 12 units, make it 6 units.
 See also Slotting Fee.

 Freight on Board (FOB) Destination: The seller of goods is responsible for shipping costs and remains liable for the product until it is delivered to the store.
 Compare with landed cost.